 One way to get your head in the game is to make lists, starting with your needs (electricity) vs. wants (electric car.)
 From there, you could prioritize your “wants” and start to cut from the bottom.

 Are there things in your life that just exist because they can?
-Consider eliminating them completely, or finding crafty ways to keep them around in more affordable ways, such as shopping consignment vs. retail or eating lunch out one day a week vs. all five.
+Consider eliminating them completely or finding clever ways to save money, such as shopping consignment vs. retail or eating lunch out one day a week vs. all five.

 Choosing Your Friends Wisely

-If you seem to find yourself in situations where there’s pressure to overspend, including kids sports activities, nights out on the town, or an invite to a destination wedding, you may want to consider finding a circle of friends who share the same financial goals as you.
+If you seem to find yourself in situations where there’s pressure to overspend, including family Disney holidays with all the bells and whistles, nights out on the town, or an invite to a destination wedding, you may want to consider finding a circle of friends who share the same financial goals and lifestyle as you.

 After all, it’s a lot easier to say “Let’s just cook at home to save money” to a friend who won’t pressure you to try the trendy new restaurant in town.